-From the beginning of commercial flight, travel insurance has been available to protect passengers from the frequent foibles associated with this type of journey.
+From the beginning of commercial flight, travel insurance has been available to protect passengers from frequent associated foibles, such as re-booking delays, cancellations, or even missed connections.

-But you might not be aware that protection covering the cost of a new flight now is as close as your smartphone, and that coverage isn't particularly expensive.
+But you might not be aware that protection covering the cost of a new flight is now as close as your smartphone, and coverage isn't particularly expensive.

 A service called Freebird offers flight insurance against delays and cancellations, as well as missed connections.
-Delays qualify after at least four hours has passed from the original departure time.
+Delays qualify after at least four hours have passed from the original departure time.

 Here's how this first-of-its kind service works: you buy the insurance for your flight (at a cost of $19 one-way or $34 round-trip) after purchasing the ticket.The purchase can be done online or through a travel agent.